3liz/lizmap-documentation/source/admin/cache.rst

 You also need to know the ids of Lizmap repositories and the code name of the project (the QGIS project filename without the extension).

-In this example, we will show commands to manage the tiles cache for the demo project Montpellier, shipped with Lizmap Web Client.
+In this example, we will show commands to manage the tiles cache for the demo project ``Montpellier``, shipped with Lizmap Web Client.
-We also assume that your Lizmap application is installed in the folder /var/www/lizmap-web-client/.
+We also assume that your Lizmap application is installed in the folder :file:`/var/www/lizmap-web-client/`.

 .. code-block:: bash